Bill Spencer Jr.: Storylines

 Bill's half-sister, Karen Spencer, paid occasional visits from New York, but relocated to Los Angeles when her daughter, Caroline Spencer, took a job at Forrester.
 Bill raised an eyebrow when he met Danielle and assumed she was Karen's roommate.
 Fearful that Bill would be homophobic, Karen was adamant that Bill not find out Danielle was her spouse and that Caroline was their daughter, even as Karen arranged a job interview for Danielle at Spencer.
 Bill was intrigued by Danielle's international exploits as a freelance writer and thought that Danielle was coming on to him.
 But when Karen finally explained about her relationship with Danielle, Bill gave Karen his acceptance.

 Bill Spencer got Hope's father Deacon out of prison to stop their wedding.
 Deacon was hesitant at first but later agreed.
 Bill then took Deacon and Alison to Italy to stop the wedding.
 Bill told Steffy (Liam's ex-wife) to stay in Italy knowing something might happen.
 When Deacon and Alison Montgomery were alone Deacon decided to ask Alison about Liam and Hope.
 Alison admitted she doesn't know Hope very well, but she sees she loves him as much as he loves her.
 Deacon went along with Bill's plan and Liam and Hope never got married.

-Bill Spencer's niece Caroline Spencer just got jilted by her ex-boyfriend Rick Forrester because he engaged in a relationship with Maya who he met at Dayzee's while helping out there.
+Bill Spencer's niece Caroline Spencer just got jilted by her ex-boyfriend Rick Forrester because he engaged in a relationship with Maya whom he met at Dayzee's while helping out there.
 Bill has Alison and Justin dig up some dirt on Maya Avant.
 They've found that Maya is an ex-convict but was proven innocent.
 Maya was sent to jail because of Jesse Graves who committed an illegal crime with a gun.
 Maya also has a restraining order against him.
 Alison met up with Jesse Graves so he'll talk with Maya at the party and gave him a tall stack of cash, she told him half now and half later.
 Bill set Maya up at a party with Jesse Graves.
 Maya bumped into him and they had a chat.
 Alison showed up at the party as a dork in disguise with a camera to take pictures.
 Bill threatened Maya if she continued a relationship with Rick, she could go back to jail.
 Bill also slid the picture on his desk.
 Alison showed up at Maya's apartment with the photo's and made her end it with Rick.
 Maya ended their relationship but later told Rick everything and got back together.
 Rick threatened Bill that if he bullied Maya again, he would fire Caroline from Forrester Creations.